(02) 9192 1600

 Facelift Surgery

-A facelift, medically referred to as rhytidectomy, is a surgical procedure aimed at addressing and rejuvenating aging features of the face and neck.
-The process can involve tightening lax skin and may include alterations to facial musculature to enhance their structural support.
+A facelift, medically referred to as rhytidectomy, is a surgical procedure performed to address tissue laxity in the lower face, which may develop over time due to factors such as natural changes in skin and underlying structures or certain lifestyle influences..
+The process can involve tightening skin and may include alterations to facial musculature to enhance their structural support.

 Facelift Surgery Sydney